collapsed-stacks/startups/questions/7772/how-much-is-an-idea-worth.md

 - posted by: [triggerNZ](https://stackexchange.com/users/7861/triggernz) on 2015-11-11
 - score: 5

-<p>My approach to this is: If you approach me with an idea, and I develop it, I agree to split the equity according to the amount of work done.
-So if I am coding 40 hours a week and you are out there trying to raise funds/make sales 40 hours a week, it is 50/50. </p>
+My approach to this is: If you approach me with an idea, and I develop it, I agree to split the equity according to the amount of work done.
+So if I am coding 40 hours a week and you are out there trying to raise funds/make sales 40 hours a week, it is 50/50.

-<p>Now what does the idea get you?
+Now what does the idea get you?
 It gets you the job.
 If it were not your idea, I would go out trying to find the best person for the job.
 Given that the idea is yours, and you have any experience relevant to the job you will be doing, you don't have to interview.
-Seems like not much, but as others have stated, ideas are a dime a dozen.</p>
+Seems like not much, but as others have stated, ideas are a dime a dozen.

 ## Answer 7781